 One of the activities described in Section 212 is the “management, conservation, or maintenance of property held for the production of income.”
 This section further states that “income” includes prior, current and subsequent years.
 It also states that “income” includes not only recurring income but also gains from the disposition of the property.
 Most real estate investors purchase property with the intention of selling it in the future at a gain.
 So, it appears that property taxes paid on real estate investment property would not be subject to the $10,000 cap.

 Taxes paid on investment property should be reported as “Other Taxes” on Line 6 of Schedule A, Form 1040.
 One note of caution, however, is that taxes are not a deduction for Alternative Minimum Tax purposes.
 Depending on the situation, including these additional tax deductions may not result in any less Federal Income Tax being owed.
 In those situations consideration should be given to making an election under Section 266 to capitalize the taxes paid to the basis of the property, thus reducing the amount of capital gain once the property is sold.

 Other property taxes not subject to the $10,000 cap are those paid for rental properties and those paid in the ordinary course of a trade or business, such as an operating company.
 Unfortunately property taxes paid on personal use property, second homes and vacation homes, while still deductible as itemized deductions, are subject to the $10,000 limitation.

 The new laws are complex.
 So, if you’re wondering how the $10,000 tax cap does or does not apply to you, please do not hesitate to contact us at Sol Schwartz and Associates.

 Have tax questions about unused commercial property or real estate tax deduction limits?
-Call Christian J. Hofflinger, CPA, directly at 210-384-8000 ext.
-143, send him an email at email@example.com, or leave your contact information here and we’ll get back to you promptly.
+No matter where your or your property are, we can help.
+Leave your contact information below and we’ll get back to you promptly.